Irenexzwen/3D-genome-gitbook/chap4-data-visualization/41-give.md

 #### Transform and add your own data tracks
 GIVE engine supports different kinds of data.
-Before GIVE can present your data, you can first transform them into special data structure that GIVE can handle (these are usually more efficient for zooming and storing).
+Before GIVE can present your data, you can first transform them into special data structures that GIVE can handle (these are usually more efficient for zooming and storing).
 GIVE toolbox provides the tools to transform the data and it is capsuled in the docker.

 <table>
   <tr>